WISVCH/docker-domjudge/README.md

 You can also specify a timezone by setting the `TIMEZONE` variable.

+### judgehost

 As for the judgehost, you need to run the container in privileged mode to use cgroups.
 You also need to specify the domserver URL and judgehost user password by setting `DOMSERVER_HOST`, `DOMSERVER_PASSWORD`.
 You can set `DOMJUDGE_USER` as well, but it defaults to `judgehost`.
 You should also specify a hostname for this container to identify it in the domserver.

-If you want to support more programming languages, you need to edit `judgehost/languages` to specify the (Debian) packages to download.
+If you want to support more programming languages, you need to edit `judgehost/languages` to enable/disable languages.
+If a language you want isn't listed, feel free to create an issue or submit a pull request!

 You also need to specify the following kernel parameters on the container host for cgroups: `cgroup_enable=memory swapaccount=1`.

 Patches
 -------